AmanNegi/FreshNest/CODE_OF_CONDUCT.md

 - Avoid demeaning, discriminatory, or harassing behavior

 ## Harassment
-Agro Millers does not tolerate any form of harassment or discrimination, including but not limited to:
+AgroMillets does not tolerate any form of harassment or discrimination, including but not limited to:

 - Offensive, derogatory or belittling comments
 - Hate speech, including discriminatory language or slurs based on someone’s identity